The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Use Alternative Insulation

-Instead of premium pour-in insulation, consider ceramic blankets.
-These offer excellent thermal protection at a fraction of the Cost.
+Instead of premium pour-in insulation, a ceramic blanket gives you strong heat protection for a fraction of the price.

 Buy Kits Instead of Individual Components